exalearn/molecular-graph-descriptors/schnetpack/README.md

 - SchNet - an end-to-end continuous-filter CNN for molecules and materials [1-3]
 - wACSF - weighted atom-centered symmetry functions [4,5]

-_**Note: We will keep working on improving the documentation, supporting more architectures and datasets and many more features.**_

 ##### Requirements:
 - python 3
 - ASE